 WATERLOO REMEMBERS SOLDIERS’ SACRIFICES

 Following the weekend of celebration, the Birthplace of Memorial Day pauses to remember the sacrifices of those who paid the ultimate price for freedom.
-The 152nd solemn remembrance of Memorial Day in Waterloo will be observed on Wednesday May 30.
-The VFW will conduct this years remembrance events.
+The 153rd solemn remembrance of Memorial Day in Waterloo will be observed on Thursday May 30.
+The American Legion will conduct this years remembrance events.
 Memorial Day is always commemorated on May 30 in Waterloo, in keeping with Gen. John A. Logan’s Orders.

 9:00 – 11:00am Military Services conducted at village cemeteries:

 St. Mary’s; Maple Grove; Elisha Williams